-Place skin side down in a cold non stick pan on a medium heat without oil for 7-10 minutes or until golden brown, flip and seal the other side for 30 seconds.
+Place skin side down in a cold non-stick pan on medium heat without oil for 7-10 minutes or until golden brown, flip and seal the other side for 30 seconds.
 Remove from pan but keep the oil from the duck fat.

 While the duck is cooking….

 Heat fat from the duck in a large pan and add the onion and garlic, and cook on medium heat for several minutes.
 Add the mushroom and continue to cook, stirring occasionally for a few minutes.

 Add the rice and continue to cook on medium heat, toasting the rice for 4 minutes.
 (This is an important part of making risotto).

 Then add the red wine, the remaining 1 1/4 tsp of five spice, and light soy sauce.
 Allow the red wine to be absorbed before you begin to add the stock.
 Add 1/4 of a cup of stock at a time… allowing each 1/4 cup of stock to be absorbed before adding more.
 Keep stirring the rice and testing the consistency.